bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/pip-userguide.md

-# User Guide - pip documentation v21.3.1
+# User Guide - pip

 > ## Excerpt
 > pip is a command line program.
 When you install pip, a pip command is added